 Thinking critically, creatively, and reflectively to explore ideas within, between, and beyond texts.
 Responding to text in personal, creative, and critical ways.

-Driving Questions: What are global issues?
+Driving Questions: What is homelessness?
+What is poverty?
+Why should I care?
 How are people all over the world making a positive difference in their communities?
-What can we learn from them?
-How can I make a positive difference in my community?
+What can we learn

-Learning Targets: I can investigate stories for global issues.
-I can explore the global issue within a text and respond in personal, creative, and critical ways.
+Learning Targets: I can investigate stories for homelessness and poverty.
+I can explore these issues within a text and respond in personal, creative, and critical ways.